Frequently Asked Questions

 Where is The Wildflower Lodge located?

 We are in the perfect location, where the locals love to live.
 It feels very rural where we are, with moose meandering the grounds, but we have wonderful restaurants within minutes of the Lodge.
 We are 5 minutes from both Grand Teton National Park and the Jackson Hole Mountain Resort.
 We are 5 minutes from the small town of Wilson and 15 minutes from the town of Jackson.
-You can easily drive into the park in early morning and return before breakfast…or have a hearty breakfast and make the first tram in winter.
+You can easily drive into the park in the early morning and return before breakfast…or have a hearty breakfast and make the first tram in winter.
 See Google Map

 What should I pack?

-Can we visit Yellowstone from the Inn?
+Can we visit Yellowstone from Wildflower?

 Absolutely.
-We will pack you a picnic breakfast and send you off at sunrise, to avoid the crowds and maximize the wildlife viewing, on your own or with a private guide service.
-Yellowstone is very interesting and very famous but our guests love Grand Teton National Park even more!
+We will pack you a picnic breakfast and send you off at sunrise to avoid the crowds and maximize the wildlife viewing on your own or with a private guide service.
+Yellowstone is very interesting and very famous, but our guests love Grand Teton National Park even more!